react-native-datetimepicker/.github/.github/ISSUE_TEMPLATE/bug_report.md

 Before submitting a new issue, please:

-- Test using the latest release of the library in a React Native project, as maybe your bug has been already fixed.
+- Test using the latest release of the library, as maybe your bug has been already fixed.
+If you use expo, use `expo install` to install the latest version provided by expo
 - Check for possible duplicate issues, with possible answers.

-Still ready?
+Still no progress?
 Fill the template. 👇
 -->

 ## Summary